+Provider 2 L

 Name of provider:

 What subjects/qualifications interest you?

-What support is offered?
+What are the class sizes like?

 Do students typically achieve well here?

 What extracurricular activities are available?

 How would you travel to get here?

 Ask at least one student their favourite thing about studying here and note it down:

+What did you like about this provider?

+Was there anything you didn't like?

 Deadline for applications: